 - Clean Hands Keep You Healthy Poster (CDC)

 As of April 3, 2020, the CDC is now advising voluntary use of "non-medical cloth based" face coverings when you can't keep six-feet between you and others in public.
 Cloth face coverings are not a replacement for physical distancing.
 Surgical masks and N95 masks need to be reserved for health care providers.

 Many respiratory illnesses—including serious ones such as influenza and pertussis (whooping cough)—are spread by coughing or sneezing.
 Some respiratory illnesses can also spread by direct contact—for example, after someone’s hands become contaminated by droplets from coughing or sneezing.

 These illnesses spread most easily in crowded places or households where people are in close contact.
 Cover your mouth and nose with a tissue when you cough or sneeze.
 Put your used tissue in the waste basket.
 Cough or sneeze into your upper sleeve, not into your hands.

 Help yourself get better and avoid spreading your illness to others by:

 - Drinking extra liquids—at least one glass of water or juice every waking hour.

-- Not preparing food while you have symptoms and for three days after recovering.
+- Not preparing food for others while you have symptoms and for at least 72 hours after recovering.